kbakaeva/CV/README.md

 **_Projects_**
 _React Native_
-1.`mental arithmetic game` - _creation of the project architecture, project layout, connection to the API - I worked on registration, login, recovery and calculation logic_
+1.`MathGame` - _creation of the project architecture, project layout, connection to the API - I worked on registration, login, recovery and calculation logic_

 **_Freelance projects_**
 1. Project for **USAID** (website for providing information about vaccination - React JS) - design, layout;
-2. `medical consultation` - React Native Expo - development from 0 (I worked on layout);
+2. `Health` - React Native Expo - development from 0 (I worked on layout);
-3. `English-Russian dictionary` - React Native Expo - development from 0 (I worked on layout);
+3. `EnApp` - React Native Expo - development from 0 (I worked on layout);

 ### Additional information